Cold email mistakes to avoid if you wanna get more replies

 • gives a personal touch, making it easier to build a genuine relationship with the prospect

-• builds credibility and positions you as someone who made an effort to do the proper research
+• builds credibility, and positions you as someone who made an effort to do the proper research

-Writing correctly prospects’ info should be the bare minimum.
-Yet, it seems that so many salespeople fail.
 When done correctly, it’s a good way to capture a prospect’s attention.
-The first email you send will leave the first impression, and based on that, the prospect will decide whether they will or won't reply.
+The first email you send will leave the first impression, and based on that, the prospect will decide whether they will or won’t reply.

 #10 No personalization

-The bigger the personalization, the bigger the chances for getting replies and booking more meetings.
 Outreach personalization can help you connect with your prospects on a higher level and build trust more easily.
-Once your prospects feel like the message was carefully written especially just for them, the chances for a meeting get only higher.
+If your prospects feel the message was carefully written for them, your chances of getting a meeting will go up.

 Here’s an example of how not to do it: